holochain_cli_sandbox

 Call

 Allows calling the conductor admin API API on one or more running sandboxes.
 Although the API functions receive input as MessagePack-serialized data, this command lets you conveniently pass them as command-line arguments instead.
+All responses that return structured data are output as JSON.
 For a list of all available admin API functions, run:

 hc sandbox call --help